b2220333/suturo_docs/components/perception.rst

 Tools for serving cake, the cake itself and the position of the robot in the kitchen are detected.

-For data a kinect is used, and laserscanners for finding the position.
+For data acquisition a kinect on the robots head and a laserscanner at the base of the robot are used.

 Installation
 ----------